bart-jansen/action-pester-report/README.md

 # Pester Report

-This action processes a  generates a Github Actions report annotations from a given Pester output.
+This action generates a Github Actions Check report with annotations for NUnit-formatted Pester tests.

 ## Inputs